khatri-viren/notesapp-php/README.md

 - **Secure Password Storage**: Passwords are stored using SHA-256 hashing to enhance security.

 - **Stay Logged In**: Utilizes cookies to allow users to remain authenticated across multiple sessions.

+- **CRUD Operations on Notes**: Users can Create, Read, Update, and Delete notes.

 ---